matiyev/soc-lab/README.md

 <details>
   <summary><h2><b>Section 2: Install Sysmon in Windows VM</b></h2></summary>
   This is actually optional in this project, but it’s a must-have analyst tool for getting very granular telemetry on your Windows endpoint.
 You can read more about it [here](https://www.learn.microsoft.com/en-us/sysinternals/downloads/sysmon/).
+[Duck Duck Go](https://duckduckgo.com)

 1. **Launch an Administrative PowerShell console for the following commands:**